facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Late static bindings

-Anyway, is that a real problem?
+Anyway, is that problem?
-For sure, knowing how [late static bindings](https://www.php.net/manual/en/language.oop5.late-static-bindings.php) feature works, can help us to get an idea.
+For sure, knowing how [late static bindings](https://www.php.net/manual/en/language.oop5.late-static-bindings.php) feature works, can help you to avoid risky practices.
 Take a look to the following example

 ```php